 Baby Feed and Toddler Play or TV Show

 Once the baby is up, he will want to eat again.
-This is a good time to let your toddler watch a show or do another activity while you feed the baby.
+This can be a helpful time to let your toddler watch a show or do another activity while you feed the baby.

 About 4:30 p.m.